 E-Arrival Card — mandatory form since July 2024

-Since July 1, 2024, all travelers arriving in Cambodia by air (Phnom Penh, Siem Reap, Sihanoukville) must fill out an electronic arrival card called the Cambodia e-Arrival (CeA).
-This formality is separate from the visa and is an additional requirement.
+Since July 1, 2024, all travelers arriving in Cambodia by air (Phnom Penh, Siem Reap, Sihanoukville) must fill out an electronic arrival card called Cambodia e-Arrival (CeA).
+This formality is separate from the visa and is in addition to it.

 Cost